tomsaunders98/TestingTheTories/README.md

 # [Testing The Tories](https://testthetories.shinyapps.io/testingtories/)
 This is a very simple R Shiny dashboard to track Matt Hancock's claim of 100,000 tests a day by May 1st.

-You can view it [here](https://testthetories.shinyapps.io/testingtories/)
+You can view it [here](https://testthetories.shinyapps.io/testingtories/).

 It takes data from my [CovidTests repo](https://github.com/tomsaunders98/CovidTests) to generate both graphs.
 Its connected to shinyapps for now as no better solution.
-Heroku looks like a posiblity but ultimately this would probably work a lot better moved off Shiny altogether as there is no real reason for it to be dashboard apart from the reason I was interested to try it out.
+Heroku looks like a posiblity but ultimately this would probably work a lot better moved off Shiny altogether as there is no real reason for it to be dashboard apart from the fact that I was interested to try it out.

 ### Files
 * app.py